Little Aston Hall: History

 William Leigh (1802-1873) was the son of a wealthy Liverpool merchant and landowner who left William a large fortune when he died in 1815.
 In 1828 William married Caroline Cotterell (1807-1878) who was the daughter of Sir John Cotterell, 1st Baronet.
 The couple had four children.
 He was very religious and donated large sums of money to churches particularly to those in Adelaide, South Australia.
-In about 1844 the Leigh family moved to Woodchester where they built a large house which is now called Woodchester Mansion.
+In about 1844 the Leigh family moved to Woodchester, Gloucestershire where they built a large house which is now called Woodchester Mansion.
 The estate was bought by Lord St Vincent in 1839.
 Little Aston Hall became the property of Edward Swynfen Parker Jervis.

 Edward Swynfen Parker Jervis (1815-1896) was the younger son of Edward Jervis Jervis, 2nd Viscount St Vincent who bought the hall for him.
 Parker Jervis made major alterations and additions to the house in 1857.
 The architect was Edward John Payne.
 A detailed description was given in the “Building News and Engineering Journal” of that time which can be read at this reference.

 He married twice.
 His first wife who he married in 1838 was Mary Barker (1818-1884), the daughter of Joseph Barker.
 His second wife who he married in 1886 was Maude Mainwaring (1849-1924), the daughter of Reverend Charles Henry Mainwaring.
-He had ten children with his first wife but many of therm predeceased him.
+He had ten children with his first wife but many of them predeceased him.
 Between 1879 and 1901 he leased the house to several doctors who established a sanatorium.
 By 1907 it was sold to Joseph Bennett Clarke (1845-1924) who was an eminent Birmingham solicitor.
 He died in 1924 and it was sold to John Henry Scribbans.